 An Overview of Display Types

-Learn how to toggle the data visualization in your analysis.
+Learn how to toggle the data visualization in your analyses.

 This article describes the various options that the Tulip Analytics Editor provides to customize the display options used for an analysis.